-Emphasis of Matters
+Emphasis of Matter

-As discussed in Note 2 to the financial statements, the financial statements present only the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund and the IMSA Student Activity Fund and do not purport to, and do not, present fairly the financial position of either the State of Illinois or the Academy as of June 30, 2021, and the respective changes in its financial position, for the years then ended in accordance with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 2 to the financial statements, the financial statements present only the General Fund, the IMSA Special Purposes Trust Fund, the IMSA Income Fund, the IMSA Operating Fund and the IMSA Student Activity Fund and do not purport to, and do not, present fairly the financial position of either the State of Illinois or the Academy as of June 30, 2022 and 2021, and the changes in their financial position, for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.